Why Choose a Career in Policing?

 Stage Nine

-Appropriate accommodations will be provided upon request throughout the hiring process in accordance with the Greater Sudbury Police Services Employment Accommodation Policy and the Accessibility for Ontarians with Disabilities Act (AODA).
+Appropriate accommodations are available upon request throughout the hiring process, in accordance with the GSPS Employment Accommodation Policy and the Accessibility for Ontarians with Disabilities Act (AODA).

 Essential Competencies